spencerbraun/stats_notes/Linear Algebra.md

     {1} \\ {2}
     \end{array}\right]$
   * Use upper triangular equations to solve for variables in reverse order $x_1, ...,x_n$.
 At each step have one additional unknown in each equation
+* Row Echelon Form: Any equation system in row-echelon form always has a “staircase” structure.
+  * All rows that contain only zeros are at the bottom of the matrix
+  * Looking at nonzero rows only, the first nonzero number from the left (also called the pivot or the leading coefficient) is always strictly to the right of the pivot of the row above it.
+* Reduced Row Echelon Form
+  * In row exchlon form
+  * Every pivot is 1
+  * The pivot is the only nonzero entry in its column
+* The key idea for finding the solutions of Ax = 0 is to look at the nonpivot columns, which we will need to express as a (linear) combination of the pivot columns.
+The reduced row echelon form makes this relatively straightforward, and we express the non-pivot columns in terms of sums and multiples of the pivot columns that are on their left
+* If we bring the augmented equation system into reduced row-echelon form, we can read out the inverse on the right-hand side of the equation system.

-### Elimination in Matrix Form

-* All elimination steps could be combined into a single matrix E, that transforms A into U, ie. EA = U
+*  Elimination in Matrix Form - all elimination steps could be combined into a single matrix E, that transforms A into U, ie. EA = U
+* The pivot columns indicate the linearly independent columns - the others are linearly dependent

 ### Factorization A= LU